 Physical abuse is generally the easiest type of abuse to identify and prove in court.
 You’ll be able to see telltale signs of abuse in the form of bruises, scars, restraint marks, broken bones, cuts, scrapes, and ruined clothing.
 Physical abuse in nursing homes usually involves staff members who hit residents, forcefully mishandle them, or improperly use restraints.

 Financial abuse is generally more common in non-institutional caregiving situations, but it isn’t unheard of at nursing homes.
-In a nursing home, it can take the form of a staff member pressuring a loved one to divulge personal information including bank account information as well as stealing money or personal property from the individual.
-Any time an elderly victim is coerced to make changes to a deed, will, or trust this also counts as financial abuse.
+In a nursing home, it can take the form of a staff member pressuring a loved one to divulge personal information, including bank account information and stealing money or personal property from the individual.
+Any time an elderly victim is coerced to make changes to a deed, will, or trust, this also counts as financial abuse.
 There are many telltale signs of financial abuse.

 Sexual abuse occurs when non-consensual sexual acts take place inside a nursing home.
 Most victims are taken advantage of or forced.
 Emotional abuse and physical abuse are often linked to sexual abuse.
 Signs of sexual abuse include torn or ripped undergarments or bruising in the groin area.

 It is not unusual for nursing home residents to wander.
 Patients with dementia and other mental deficits often lose track of where they are and find themselves in and out of other patient rooms and in areas of the nursing home where hazards can cause substantial harm.
 Worse, patients can leave the facility if not properly monitored and end up outside the nursing home out in the elements.
-All nursing homes are required to take care to protect patients who wander and ensure they do not leave the facility.
+All nursing homes must protect patients who wander and ensure they do not leave the facility.